-All parties within the scope of this Code are required to make a full declaration of interests (DoI) which are known and could have an influence on impartiality, using the standard form provided (see EDQM Form 226).
-The written declaration of interests must be submitted prior to appointment.
+All participants within the scope of this document, are required to make a full declaration of interests (DoI) which are known and could have an influence on impartiality, using the Declaration of Interests for experts database.
+The declaration of interests must be submitted prior to appointment.